JMYBell/JMYBell/README.md

 - 👋 Hi, I’m @JMYBell
-- 👀 I’m interested in anythign that will help me become a QA engineer before the year is out.
+- 👀 I’m interested in anything that will help me become a QA engineer before the year (2025) is out.
-- 🌱 I’m currently learning about creating a repository on GitHub
+- 🌱 I’m currently learning about creating a repository on GitHub and Automated Testing.
 - 💞️ I’m looking to collaborate on a few small project to gain experience for future employment.
-- 📫 It is best to email me at jonettayeager@gmail.com
+- 📫 It is best to email me at belljonetta@gmail.com
-- 😄 Pronouns: she/her
+- 😄 Pronouns: She/Her
 - ⚡ Fun fact: IF you roll and slide a lot during paintball...you'll be a lughing stock with sore red knees.

 <!---